 - To train individuals to become board certified specialists in General Preventive Medicine and Public Health, with the potential to become academic, policy, and industry leaders in the field of preventive medicine.

-- Strongly encourages applications from individuals from traditionally under-represented population.
+- Applications from individuals from traditionally under-represented populations.

 The University of Rochester Preventive Medicine Residency Program, housed within the Department of Public Health Sciences, is approved for four positions (two each in the PGY2 and PGY3 Years), by the Accreditation Council for Graduate Medical Education (ACGME).